-“An elegant B&B in buzzing Bristol, with vivid artwork, panoramic city vistas and a sought-after Clifton address”
+“An elegant B&B in buzzing Bristol, with vivid artwork and panoramic city views”

 The 10 bedrooms are all equally elegant.
 Shades of pigeon-grey and mizzle lift the wood-panelled walls, carpets are stylish sisal, and distressed leather trunks, battered wooden boxes and industrial-chic tables hark back to a Bristol of times gone by.

 The most luxurious rooms are the 2 Loft Suites on the top floor, which run the depth of the house, enjoying open views of the Downs to the north and the city to the south.
 They have enormous copper bathtubs, hidden waterfall showers and super-kingsize sleigh beds.
 We stayed in the East Loft Suite on our first visit and loved the soothing décor and natural light.
 By contrast, the West Loft Suite, which we stayed in during 2016, is painted dramatic petrol blue, creating a real refuge; we loved relaxing in here, having lazy baths and gazing out at the views.